Filing for Bankruptcy in South Dakota

 • You'll complete a debtor education course and file the completion certificate.

-These things all must happen before you get a Chapter 7 bankruptcy discharge.
+These things must happen before you get a Chapter 7 bankruptcy discharge.
 Chapter 13 filers will also attend a repayment plan confirmation hearing and complete the three- to five-year payment plan.

 Need More Bankruptcy Help?

-Did you know Nolo has been making the law easy for over fifty years?
-It's true—and we want to make sure you find what you need.
-Below you'll find more articles explaining how bankruptcy works.
+Did you know Nolo has made the law easy for over fifty years?
+It's true, and we want to ensure you find what you need.
+Below, you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

 Our Editor's Picks for You